FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 {::comment}

-    [MB4]: Too detailed for an abstract.
+    MB4: Too detailed for an abstract.
 Can be mentioned in an overview/introduction section

-    [VP]: Agreed, we no not need to list the options here.
+    VP: Agreed, we no not need to list the options here.

-    [MK]: OK.
+    MK: OK.
-    [MK]: Removed.
+    MK: Removed.

 {:/comment}